 preservation

 The Wentworth-Coolidge Mansion Association (WCMA) works in close collaboration with the New Hampshire Bureau of Historic Sites to conduct ongoing preservation of the Mansion and grounds.
-Recent restoration efforts include wallpaper and select items of furniture inside the Mansion, and gardening on the grounds.
+Recent restoration efforts include wallpaper, windows and blinds, and gardening on the grounds.

 The lilacs at the Wentworth-Coolidge Mansion are the oldest in the United States.
 Royal Governor Benning Wentworth had the flowers planted around his home in Little Harbor as early as 1750.
 The flowers, which once surrounded the Mansion in large, healthy bushes, were assiduously cared for by later owners of the site.